strongbox/strongbox-docs/Maven-Indexer.md

 # How Does The Maven Indexer Work?

-This task is done in terms of validity of this task

 The Maven Indexer uses:

-* artifact's `.pom` file
+* The artifact's `.pom` file
-* artifact file itself
+* The artifact file itself
-* artifact's file system path
+* The artifact's file system path

 to figure out information about the artifacts which it adds to a Lucene index.
 This index can then be packed and downloaded by consumers.